MUFI Rating & Risk – ToolsGroup SO99 (Forecasting)

 Notice that with ToolsGroup, the lumpiness shows in the demand history.
 However, the future lines in purple and blue are very long.
 This is called the prediction interval, which is the range over which a forecast is likely to fall.
 On a lumpy product like this one, notice how broad the range is when compared to the more predictable demand pattern below:

 ToolsGroup’s SO99 is a forecasting application for companies that are very serious about forecasting.
 It takes a different approach in some of the areas, and a good fit for ToolsGroup implementations will be companies that buy into the ToolsGroup vision.
-Some of the functionality in ToolsGroup SO99 for forecasting do not exist in any other supply chain forecasting application.
+Some of the functionality in ToolsGroup SO99 for forecasting does not exist in any other supply chain forecasting application.

 All scores out of a possible 10.